Advanced Trauma Management

 Editor-in-Chief, Ciottone’s Disaster Medicine, 3rd Edition

-National Preparedness Leadership Initiative, Harvard University
+Director, Medical Preparedness, National Preparedness Leadership Initiative, Harvard University

 William Copen, MD

-Department of Radiology, Massachusetts General Hospital
+Physician Investigator, Department of Radiology, Mass General Brigham

 Christie Fritz, MD